SophieSi/AC209a_project/README.md

 # Epilepsy Prediction
-This is the final project of Epilepsy Prediction team.
+#### This is the final project on Epilepsy Prediction.
 Members including Xu Si, James Zatsiorsky and Hung-Yi Wu.

 Our project consists of three stories.
 - Life of epilepsy patients.